Quick Link Regional Highlights

 New Orleans & The French Quarter (Vieux Carré)

-The oldest part of what is often classed as the ‘most unique’ city in the US, most of the French Quarter’s historical buildings that stand today date from the late 1700’s, when the city was under Spanish rule, or from after US annexation following the Louisiana Purchase in 1803.
+The oldest part of what is often classed as the ‘most unique’ city in the US, most of the French Quarter’s historical buildings that stand today date from the late 1700s, when the city was under Spanish rule, or from after US annexation following the Louisiana Purchase in 1803.
 All the earlier French structures were either decimated by fires in 1788 & 1794 or succumbed to the passing of time.
-All bar one, that is.
+All, that is, bar one.

 Hardships & Katrina